 Whats Your Opinions About Teen Drug Use?
 10 Points?

-Question by Ashley Paladino: Whats your opinions about teen ?
+Question by Ashley Paladino: Whats your opinions about teen drug use?
 10 points?

 Why do you think many people have inaccurate perceptions about the number of teens that abuse drugs? thanks 10 points